 Then there is the long range IT investments for which to plan.
 How do you afford to replace computers and equipment when existing ones age to the point where employees waste 15 minutes doing something that should take two?

 Smart business owners approach IT support and equipment budgeting by planning for both.
 If you look at IT as the heart of your business, then it’ll make sense to treat it as such.
-Plan on investing some money into preventative care along the way.
+While you think about whether you may benefit from having something like inventory software, you should also plan on investing some money into preventative care along the way.
 Then be prepared should an emergency strike.

 Preventing Emergencies is Critical for Smarter IT Spending

 The best way to avoid overspending on emergency IT tech support costs is to include regular IT preventative maintenance in your budget.
 Like plumbing, ER hospital visits and anything “rush,” emergency IT support is more expensive.
-An IT maintenance program can identify looming issues before they turn into big (costly) problems.
+An IT maintenance program can identify looming issues before they turn into big (costly) problems that you’ll have to look into services like Longmont PC repair and others to see if they’re able to rid your system or systems of the virus in question.

 Plan for the Future Because It’ll be Here Quicker than You Know